Israel parliament speaker shuts Knesset, enraging opposition

 Edelstein is a member of Netanyahu's Likud and his successor would be chosen from the opposing Blue and White party.
 He pushed off a vote for his successor as well.

-Blue and White has introduced a series of bills that would abruptly end Netanyahu's career.
-Even before the format ion of a government, it has the ability to push for votes on the legislation.
+Blue and White has introduced a series of bills that would in effect end Netanyahu's career.
+Even before the formation of a government, it has the ability to push for votes on the legislation.
 They include proposals that would impose term limits on prime ministers and bar an indicted politician from forming or leading a government.

 Gantz accused Edelstein of “systematically refusing to allow us to come together as the most basic democratic institution and to work on behalf of the people, even as we are in the throes of attempts to contain the coronavirus.”
 He said there was “no choice” but to appeal to the Supreme Court.